oliverrmaa/youtube-mp3-downloader/README.md

 ## Introduction:

-This repo utilizes the `youtube_dl` library to download songs from youtube in bulk.
+This repo contains a simple script wrapping around the `youtube_dl` library making it an easy to use command line interface tool to download songs from youtube in bulk.

 ## Installation: